liberkee/mobile-ios-secure-access-ble/Example/Pods/SwiftFormat/README.md

 * The `--self insert` option can only recognize locally declared member variables, not ones inherited from superclasses or extensions in other files, so it cannot insert missing `self` references for those.
 Note that the reverse is not true: `--self remove` should remove *all* redundant `self` references.

 * The `trailingClosures` rule can generate ambiguous code if a function has multiple optional closure arguments, or if multiple functions have signatures differing only by the name of the closure argument.
-For this reason, the rule is limited to anonymous closure arguments by default, with a whitelist for exceptions.
+For this reason, the rule is limited to anonymous closure arguments by default.
+You can use the `--trailingclosures` and `--nevertrailing` arguments to explicitly opt in or out of trailing closure support for specific functions.

 * The `isEmpty` rule will convert `count == 0` to `isEmpty` even for types that do not have an `isEmpty` method, such as `NSArray`/`NSDictionary`/etc. Use of Foundation collections in Swift code is pretty rare, but just in case, the rule is disabled by default.

 * If a file begins with a comment, the `stripHeaders` rule will remove it if it is followed by a blank line.
 To avoid this, make sure that the first comment is directly followed by a line of code.

-* The formatted file cache is based on a hash of the file contents, so it's possible (though unlikely) that an edited file will have the exact same hash as the previously formatted version, causing SwiftFormat to incorrectly identify it as not having changed, and fail to update it.

-    To fix this, you can use the command-line option `--cache ignore` to force SwiftFormat to ignore the cache for this run, or just type an extra space in the file (which SwiftFormat will then remove again when it applies the correct formatting).

-* When running on Linux, the `--symlinks` option has no effect, and some of the `fileHeader` placeholders are not supported.
+* When running a version of SwiftFormat built using Xcode 10.2 on macOS 10.14.3 or earlier, you may experience a crash with the error "dyld: Library not loaded: @rpath/libswiftCore.dylib".
+To fix this, you need to install the [Swift 5 Runtime Support for Command Line Tools](https://support.apple.com/kb/DL1998).
+These tools are included by default in macOS 10.14.4 and later.

 Tip Jar
 -----------

-SwiftFormat is not a commercially-funded product, it's a labour of love given freely to the community.
+SwiftFormat is not a commercially-funded product, it's a labor of love given freely to the community.
 If you find it useful, please consider making a donation.

 [![Donate via PayPal](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=9ZGWNK5FEZFF6&source=url)